nus-cs2103-AY2021S2/tp/docs/UserGuide.md

       * For orders that have the same statuses, they are then arranged according to delivery date, with the earliest date on the top of the GUI.

-4. The **Order Items Box** is where all the different type of order items you predefined are displayed in an order items table.
+4. The **Order Items Box** is where all the different type of order items you have predefined are displayed in an order items table.
 You can think of it as a product catalogue.

 <div style="page-break-after: always;"></div>